jimsalterjrs/sanoid/README.md

 <p align="center"><a href="https://youtu.be/ZgowLNBsu00" target="_blank"><img src="http://www.openoid.net/sanoid_video_launcher.png" alt="sanoid rollback demo" title="sanoid rollback demo"></a><br clear="all"><sup>(Real time demo: rolling back a full-scale cryptomalware infection in seconds!)</sup></p>

 More prosaically, you can use Sanoid to create, automatically thin, and monitor snapshots and pool health from a single eminently human-readable TOML config file at /etc/sanoid/sanoid.conf.
 (Sanoid also requires a "defaults" file located at /etc/sanoid/sanoid.defaults.conf, which is not user-editable.)
-A typical Sanoid system would have a single cron job:
+A typical Sanoid system would have a single cron job but see INSTALL.md fore more details:
 ```
 * * * * * TZ=UTC /usr/local/bin/sanoid --cron
 ```